mmondics/mq-cp4int-zos/README.md

 ### Create a Queue Manager from YAML file

 1. In the OpenShift console, copy your login command by clicking on your username in the top right corner -> Copy Login Command -> enter your credentials -> Display Token -> copy the `oc login` command.
-1. In a terminal session where the `oc` commmand line is installed, paste the `oc login` command and press enter.
+1. In a terminal session where the `oc` command line is installed, paste the `oc login` command and press enter.
 1. Create and edit a file named externalqmgr.yaml with the command

     `vi externalqmgr.yaml`
-1. Paste the following YAML file that will create a ConfigMap, Secret, QueueManager, and Route (also provided in this GitHub repository)
+1. Paste the following YAML file that will create a ConfigMap, Secret, QueueManager, and Route (also provided in this GitHub repository).

-    ````YAML
+    ```YAML
     kind: ConfigMap
     apiVersion: v1
     metadata: